 Example 3: The Zurich Insurance Omnichannel Agent Experience

 Agents immediately adopted the new platform and reacted positively to a long list of new features.
 For example, after a quick search, they can have a 360-degree view of customer activity.
 They can log in to the app using a fingerprint reader.
 And, they get mobile notifications on the fly.
 This omnichannel experience has contributed to a sharp increase in policy business.
-(If you’re interested in other stories of insurance and customer experience, this blog post by Ariel Russo is full of them.)
+(If you’re interested in other stories of insurance and customer experience check out this blog post.)

-What Else Do These Omnichannel Experience Examples Have in Common?
+What Else Do These Omnichannel Experiences Examples Have in Common?